I may get commissions for purchases made through links in this post (at no extra cost to you).

 Even though we love almost everything about our Click and Grows, it’s time to discuss the (small) trouble we had.

 The main issue we had was with our first batch of plants.
-Because the soil is constantly wet, this batch of basil seedlings grew mold and started to affect the plants.
+Because the soil is constantly wet, this batch of basil seedlings grew mold.

-However, Click and Grow has a plant pod policy and they quickly sent us replacement pods.
+However, Click and Grow has a replacement policy and quickly sent us extra plant pods.

 To qualify for replacement pods, your Click and Grow’s pods must have one of the following: